konnectors/skypaper/README.md

 ### Maintainer

-The lead maintainers for this konnector is [Progi1984](https://github.com/Progi1984)
+The lead maintainer for this konnector is [Progi1984](https://github.com/Progi1984)

 ### Get in touch